-Her work has been reviewed and featured in publications such as ARTnews, Los Angeles Times, Hyperallergic.com, Lenscratch.com and The Boston Globe.
-She published a monograph of her photographic series Postcards from the Hanging: Sites of Public Executions in conjunction with two solo exhibitions titled Watch This at Gallery NAGA (Boston) and the Danforth Museum (MA).
-Caplan is also the recipient of several grants including from Massachusetts Cultural Council, the Puffin Foundation, and the Film/Video Studio Program Fellowship at the Wexner Center for the Arts in Columbus, OH.
+Her work has been reviewed and featured in publications such as ARTnews, LA Times, Hyperallergic.com, Lenscratch.com and The Boston Globe and she has received several grants including from Massachusetts Cultural Council and the Film/Video Studio Program Fellowship at the Wexner Center for the Arts in Columbus, OH.
 She is publishing a monograph of her most recent project, Oceano (for seven generations), with Kehrer Verlag, available in November 2023.

-Caplan earned her BA and BS from Boston University, her MFA from Massachusetts College of Art and is currently an Assistant Professor and Area Head of Photography and Video at Cal Poly, San Luis Obispo.
+Caplan earned her BA and BS from Boston University, her MFA from Massachusetts College of Art and is currently an Associate Professor and Area Head of Photography and Video at Cal Poly, San Luis Obispo.

 Lana Z Caplan is represented by: